Copyright © 2008 Trumpet Ministries, Inc. All Rights Reserved

 - “Put a thousand dollars in the offering and you will never have cancer.”

-- “The King’s business requires haste, so do not go to Bible school.
-Just go down to the airline office and someone will hand you a ticket so you can be a missionary to China.”
+- “The King’s business requires haste, so don’t go to Bible school.
+Just go to the airport and someone will hand you a ticket so you can be a missionary to China.”

 - “Dare to imagine big things for God!
 Step out in faith!
 God is waiting to see if you will believe how great He is.”